 People mining sand in the Mekong Delta, 2015.
 Photo: Ngoc Tai

-The current Law on Minerals stipulates that sand is a common mineral used as a construction material.
+The current Mineral Law stipulates that sand is a mineral used as a common construction material.
 Organizations and individuals exploiting sand as a construction material are exempt from a license if they exploit it within the land area of a licensed project and the exploited products are only used for the construction of that project.
 Organizations and individuals exploiting sand must register the area, capacity, volume, method, equipment and plan with the provincial People's Committee; and must pay a fee for granting the right to exploit minerals.

 Source link